palladius/ricc.rocks/zzo.ricc.rocks/content/en/about/index.md

 ---
-#🚧
 title: "About me"
 description: "This is the Hugo/ZZO version of Riccardo Rocks ring: https://ricc.rocks/"
 type: "about"
 date: "2023-02-01"
-#This is the ZZO version of Riccardo Rocks ring: https://ricc.rocks/
 image: /gallery/riccardo-sport/zurich-descent-wineyard-lake.jpeg
 meta_image: image.png
 tags: